systemzero-inc/systemzero-coding-test-mid/README.md

 During this 60-90 minute technical interview, you will:

 1. Implement specific features in a pair programming session with the interviewer
-2. Work on integrating LLM capabilities into an existing NestJS application
-3. Handle streaming data and build API endpoints
+2. Handle streaming data and build API endpoints
-4. Make architectural and design decisions along the way
+3. Make architectural and design decisions along the way

 Important Guidelines:
 - Clearly communicate your thought process and reasoning behind technical decisions